Q-Smith/Arduino-MotorShield/README.md

 ### Datasheets

 In my opinion datasheets are not for humans.
 Somewhere there is a disconnect between the people who design these specifications and the person trying to understand them for the first time.
-I'm one of those people trying to do something for the first time in microelectronics.
-So please note, my statements below might not always be accurate and its best that you consult your own datasheets and the Internet/Books for help.
+Please note, my statements below might not always be accurate and its best that you consult your own datasheets and the Internet/Books for help.

 ### Motor Shield